Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 A huge burst of air explodes from your trick, knocking those nearby back with incredible force.
-When detonated, make a Prowess attack against all creatures in a 2 tile radius around the trick.
+When detonated, make a special attack against Prowess against all creatures in a 2 tile radius around the trick.
 If you hit, knock the affected creature back 4 tiles away from the trick.
 Creatures caught within the blast that you missed are knocked back 2 tiles instead.

 ## Trick-or-Treat